 Content marketer Cameron Conaway

-Based in Pittsburgh, PA, Cameron also has experience as a local journalist.
+Cameron also has experience as a local journalist.
 He reported on the time nurses in Pennsylvania went on strike in the freezing cold for better patient care.
 He also did a piece on when survivors of modern slavery convened at Capitol Hill, Washington, DC, to share their stories at a Congressional Hearing during Human Trafficking Awareness Month.

 Cameron has a Masters of Fine Arts in Creative Writing from the University of Arizona.